Mattel unveils BTS dolls on Twitter to mixed fan reception

 The dolls look "pretty decent" apart from their hair, fellow fan @bangtanism89 added.

-While the dolls may not be exact replicas of the South Korean superstars, Mattel's attention to detail has been praised by fans.
+While the dolls may not be exact replicas of the superstars, Mattel's attention to detail has been praised by fans.

-The teaser photo for member RM's doll, which was released on March 19, highlighted the singer's left dimple, which has spurred fans to dub his doll a must-buy.
+The teaser photo for member RM's doll, which was released last Tuesday, highlighted the singer's left dimple, which has spurred fans to dub his doll a must-buy.